Have you heard the phrase “There are no guarantees in life?”

 Blindness to Change – Harvard Case Study

 We are surprisingly inattentive to change happening around us.
-Often before our very eyes.
+Often before our very own eyes.

 In 1998 Daniel J Simons et al from Harvard University and Kent State University conducted a study using motion picture cuts as visual disruption.
 In the experiment an actor came up to a pedestrian and asked for directions.